 If notificationEventType is not set within the eventNotificationCriteria attribute and the operationMonitor is also not present, the Originator shall use the default setting of "Update_of_Resource" to compare against the event.

 If the notificationEventType has the value "Create_of_Direct_Child_Resource" or "Delete of Direct Child Resource" and the childResourceType condition is also present, then the matching event shall only be detected if one of the child resource types present in the list has been created or deleted, respectively.
 If the childResourceType condition is not present then a matching event is generated whenever any child resource is created or deleted.
+If the deletionCnt attribute is set, then a successful notification for a new <contentInstance> resource creation decrements the counter by one.
+If the counter meets zero, the <contentInstance> resource shall be deleted.
+A single notification event regardless of the number of subscriptions, possibly generating multiple notifications, is considered as one retrieval.

 If the notificationEventType has either an explicit or default value of "Update_of_Resource" and the attribute condition is also present then the matching event shall only be detected if one of the attributes in the list has been updated.
 If the attribute condition is not present then a matching event is generated whenever any attribute has been updated.